-- 27. The starting point of the familiarisation process is when the witness arrives in the Netherlands12, or at the location of testimony where different from the seat of the Court, prior to giving evidence. - 28.
+- 26. Considering that once the process of witness familiarisation has commenced, any further meeting between the entity calling the witness and witnesses outside of Court is prohibited, it is essential that the commencement of the familiarisation process can be clearly delineated. - 27.
+The starting point of the familiarisation process is when the witness arrives in the Netherlands4, or at the location of testimony where different from the seat of the Court, prior to giving evidence. - 28.
 The VWU informs the entity calling the witness when the witness is scheduled to arrive and if any major delays or disruptions occur. - 29.
-Consequently, once the familiarisation process has commenced, the entity calling the witness and the witness will meet on the premises of the Court only for the purposes of acquainting themselves13 ("courtesy meeting") and attending the courtroom familiarisation14.
-In particular, the VWU notes that any representative of the parties and participants are excluded from the process when the witness rereads his/her statements.15 - 30.
-The VWU will not facilitate any further contact between the witness and the entity calling the witness until the witness has finished testimony.
-16 Should urgent matters arise that may have an impact on the witness' testimony, the VWU will draw the matter to the attention of the entity calling the witness or to the attention of the Chamber, as appropriate. - 31.
-The VWU notes that this limitation of contact does not apply to expert witnesses and that discussion between the parties and their experts may take place at any stage prior to calling the witness.17 - 32.
-In addition, the VWU notes that the limitation of contact does not apply to the legal representatives of witnesses.
-18 The VWU notes that legal representatives
+Consequently, once the familiarisation process has commenced, the entity calling the witness and the witness will meet on the premises of the Court only for the purposes of acquainting themselves ("courtesy meeting") and attending the courtroom familiarisation.
+In particular, any representative of the parties and participants are excluded from the process when the witness rereads his/her statements.

-12 In cases where testimony will be given by video-link in accordance with Regulation 45 of the Regulations of the Registry, the familiarisation process starts at the moment the witness arrives at the location of the video-link.
+4 In cases where testimony will be given by video-link in accordance with Regulation 45 of the Regulations of the Registry, the familiarisation process starts at the moment the witness arrives at the location of the video-link.